clipperhouse/gen/slice/index.md

 	hipsters.Distinct() // => [{"Neutral Milk Hotel", true, true}]

-Keep in mind that pointers and values have different notions of equality, and therefore distinctness.
+Distinct is supported only for types that support [equality](https://golang.org/doc/go1#equality).
+Bear in mind that pointers and values have different notions of equality, and therefore distinctness.

 ### DistinctBy